 I've got to say that receiving my ButcherBox feels like Christmas.
 I love unpacking my meat deliveries.
 It gets me excited to start cooking with them!
 And I also love knowing that my freezer is stocked and ready for plenty of dinners ahead.

 Want to know what I get in a typical order?
-Watch the unboxing video below to see what I included in my last Custom Box!
+Watch the unboxing video to see what I included in my last Custom Box!

 Here's a detailed look inside my last Custom Classic Box order: